pymc-devs/pymc/GOVERNANCE.md

 ## Sponsors
 Sponsors are Organizations that provide significant funding to the PyMC project either directly or by sponsoring PyMCon.
+Prospective sponsors should reach out to the Steering Council and provide them with a proof of donation in order to have the sponsorship approved.
+The PyMC project reserves the right to not approve a sponsorship if the goals or culture of the prospective sponsor are deemed incompatible with the goals of the project.
+In such case, like with any negative vote from the Steering Council, reasoning behind the decision will be provided.

 Sponsors will be recognized by placing their logo on the PyMC website but will have no extra benefits related to The Project.
 Note that PyMCon sponsors may have